Revocation

 include the status of these mDocs.
 When attempting to manually retrieve the revocation status of

-these mDocs, the returned status will be Unknown
+these mDocs, the returned status will be Unknown.

-When an IACA is deleted, relying parties can still use locally cached copies of Status list
+When an IACA is deleted, relying parties can still use locally cached copies

 Status list configuration